mushsooni/mulmaru/README_en.md

 ![04_mono](images/04_mono.png)
 - **Mulmaru** is a proportional font, while **Mulmaru Mono** is monospaced.
 - Both fonts render best at **12px** (9pt) or multiples thereof.
-- The .pfp file is the source project file, editable with [Pixel Font Maker](https://exqt.github.io/pixel-font-maker/).
+- The .pfp files are the source project files, editable with [Pixel Font Maker](https://exqt.github.io/pixel-font-maker/).